koordinates/xstate-tree/xstate-tree.api.md

 export type XstateTreeMachineStateSchema<TContext, TEvent extends EventObject, TTypestate extends Typestate<TContext>, TSelectors = unknown, TActions = unknown, TSlots extends readonly Slot[] = Slot[], TInterpreter extends Interpreter<TContext, any, TEvent, TTypestate> = Interpreter<TContext, any, TEvent, TTypestate>> = {
     meta: XStateTreeMachineMeta<TContext, TEvent, TTypestate, TSelectors, TActions, TInterpreter, TSlots>;
 };

-// Warnings were encountered during analysis:
-//
-// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "Params" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "Query" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "Meta" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:231:5 - (ae-forgotten-export) The symbol "SharedMeta" needs to be exported by the entry point index.d.ts
-// src/routing/createRoute/createRoute.ts:254:37 - (ae-forgotten-export) The symbol "RouteArgumentFunctions" needs to be exported by the entry point index.d.ts
-// src/types.ts:76:3 - (ae-incompatible-release-tags) The symbol "slots" is marked as @public, but its signature references "GetSlotNames" which is marked as @internal

 // (No @packageDocumentation comment for this package)